 catastrophic.
 He wrote a book about his theories, called WORLDS IN

 Velikovsky's book, the Professor of Astronomy at

 Harvard warned Macmillan not to publish anything by Velikovsky,

 community.
-Macmillan bowed to the pressure, and
+Macmillan bowed to the pressure, and fired the editor who had

-manuscript, because he had

 accepted heretical material (3,4).

-Transactions on Computers, in June 1975.
+on Computers, in June 1975.

 instances could be cited of the suppression of new or unusual, that is

 'heretical', ideas by scientific institutions.
 The system of refereeing

 technical articles before publication (and I myself have acted as a

 referee) is a system of censorship, the censor having no training in how to

 differentiate between 'wrong' and 'heretical'.

 it is easy to look at the suppression of free communication in science from